AdaCore/aws/readme.txt

 Changes
 -------

-New features are described into the file docs/features.
+New features, for each AWS version, are described into the files docs/features-*.

 Listed below are some minor enhancements and fixes: